hexanal/fredmercy-blog/content/devlog/NEXTUP.md

 6. a good way to nagivate using keyboard shortcurts
   - arrows, or `hjkl` vim-like
   - good nav also for mobile?
+7. think about JSON-maker thing
+  - what about just referring to blocks which are markdown files
+  - import the snippet?...
+I don't know man